theochem/horton/doc/user_part.rst

     pro-atoms. [nalewajski2000]_ (Technically speaking, the sum over all atoms of the `Kullback-Leibler divergence
     <https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence>`_
-    between the atom-in-molecule and proatom is minimized.)
+    between the atom-in-molecule and pro-atom is minimized.)
     This principle is (or should be) one of the reasons that Hirhsfeld-like charges are somewhat transferable between chemically similar atoms.
-One could hope that the Kullback-Leibler divergence is easier to minimize when the molecular and proatomic densities are computed as consistently as possible, hence with the same level of theory and basis set.
+You could hope that the Kullback-Leibler divergence is easier to minimize when the molecular and pro-atomic densities are computed as consistently as possible, hence with the same level of theory and basis set.

-    Another motivation is that such consistency may lead to a degree of error cancellation when comparing Hirshfeld-like charges computed at different levels of theory.
-For example, it is found that Hirshfeld-I charges have only a small basis set dependence. [bultinck2007b]_ In this work, the molecular and proatomic densities were computed consistently.
+    Another motivation is that such consistency may result in, to some degree, cancellation of errors, when comparing Hirshfeld-like charges computed at different levels of theory.
+For example, it is found that Hirshfeld-I charges have only a small basis set dependence. [bultinck2007b]_ In this work, the molecular and pro-atomic densities were computed consistently.

-    At last, one could also argue that without the consistency in level of theory, there are some many possible combinations that it becomes impossible to make a well-motivated choice.
-Then again, this is a problem that computational chemist usually embrace with open arms in the hope that they will find a weird combination of levels of theory that turns out to be useful.
+    At last, you could also argue that without the consistency in level of theory, there are so many possible combinations that it becomes impossible to make a well-motivated choice.
+Then again, this is a problem that computational chemist usually embrace with open arms in the hope that they will find a unique combination of levels of theory that turns out to be useful.